Lowe homers twice, Rays hold off Dodgers 6-4 to even Series

 “Sometimes guys, you’ve got to allow them to go through some tough patches, and he’s been in one,” Rays manager Kevin Cash said.
 “He will go quiet for a little while, but he can get as hot as anybody in baseball.”

-By the time Lowe went deep again in the fifth, his second opposite-field homer of the game — and the entire season — it was 5-0.
-That one bounced off the top of the left-field wall with a runner on against Dustin May, already the fourth Los Angeles pitcher.

-Will Smith and NLCS MVP Corey Seager also homered for the Dodgers.
-Seager’s solo shot in the eighth was his seventh homer and 16th RBI, extending the franchise records he had already set this postseason.
-It’s the most homers by a shortstop in any MLB postseason.

-Snell already had all nine of his strikeouts when he walked Kiké Hernández with two outs in the fifth before Taylor, the No. 9 batter, homered on his 80th pitch.
-The Rays’ ace was out of the game two batters later, after Mookie Betts walked and Seager singled.
+Snell already had all his strikeouts when he walked Kiké Hernández with two outs in the fifth before Taylor, the No. 9 batter, homered on his 80th pitch.
+The Rays ace was out of the game two batters later, after Mookie Betts walked and Seager singled.

 “He was outstanding,” Cash said.
 “The slider from my vantage looked like it was a really good weapon for him.
 He was awesome.
 Gave us everything that we needed.”